2017-02-11_BradleyBlackburn.com_Bikers Against Child Abuse-RGB-Web-0931

 It would be a dream come true if we could live in a world that is free of worries; a world where we all feel important and loved.
 Unfortunately, such a world does not exist, particularly for some children.
 These children are those that have been physically or mentally abused or abandoned.
 Thankfully, there are organizations that exist to combat child abuse to make children feel important and empowered.
 One such organization is Bikers Against Child Abuse (BACA), which is made up of volunteer bikers whose sole mission is to empower children to not feel afraid of the world in which they live.
 By empowering children, BACA seeks to break the chains of abuse.

 BACA works with federal and state officials to help abused children.
 According to Fester, members must undergo a thorough background check before they can ride out to meet the abused child.
-A family with an abused child may contact BACA directly, or BACA may get a child abuse case referral from local child abuse protection and prevention agencies.
-Once the case is received, bikers ride out to meet the child.
-At this point, the child is given a road name, a vest with a BACA patch on the back, and brought into the BACA family.
-And lastly, each child is provided with two primary BACA contacts closest to their area to call in case he or she needs a protector.
+A family with an abused child can contact BACA directly.
+Child protection or prevention agencies may also refer them.
+Once BACA receives the case, bikers gather and ride out together to meet the child for the first time.
+The child joins the BACA family with a road name and a vest bearing the BACA patch.
+Two BACA members step in as primary contacts, always ready to protect and support.

 Bikers Against Child Abuse Chapters are Almost Everywhere